 Interestingly, the transition from a conventional lasing character to a more superradiant one is reflected in the relative change of the ensemble quadrature fluctuations - as the ensemble size is increased, the quadrature fluctuations of the cavity increases while the ensemble fluctuations decrease.
 This is a result of the concurrent increase in both coherent and incoherent intra-ensemble fluctuations, which increases the number of cavity-photons, as the ensemble size and collective coupling rate increases.

-Introducing a finite pure-dephasing rate, the degree of squeezing in the cavity-output quadrature is only weakly perturbed, as demonstrated in fig.\ref{fig8}(a).
+Introducing a finite pure-dephasing rate, the degree of squeezing in the cavity-output quadrature is only weakly perturbed, as demonstrated in Fig.\ref{fig8}(a).
 In particular, the impact of pure-dephasing is observed to be mitigated by varying the cavity detuning, such that by keeping the detuning rate larger then the pure-dephasing rate, irrespective of the cavity and coupling-rate, a degree of squeezing can be maintained.

-Provided that the pure-dephasing rate $\gamma_2^*$ does not exceed the ensemble's detuning $\Delta_0$, (such that the proportionality defined in eq.(\ref{17}) is optimized), the presence of pure-dephasing is therefore not completely detrimental to the generated squeezing of $\langle \Delta X_\theta^2 \rangle_s$.
-However, this mode of control is useful only so far as the intra-cavity field retains a experimentally detectable number of photons, shown in fig.\ref{fig8}(b), which inadvertently decreases as a function of $\langle a^\dagger a \rangle_s \propto 1/\Delta_0$.
+Provided that the pure-dephasing rate $\gamma_2^*$ does not exceed the ensemble's detuning $\Delta_0$, (such that the proportionality defined in Eq.(\ref{17}) is optimized), the presence of pure-dephasing is therefore not completely detrimental to the generated squeezing of $\langle \Delta X_\theta^2 \rangle_s$.
+However, this mode of control is useful only so far as the intracavity field retains an experimentally detectable number of photons, shown in Fig.\ref{fig8}(b), which inadvertently decreases $\langle a^\dagger a \rangle_s$ as a function $ \propto 1/\Delta_0$.